dirckvdende/dirckvdende.github.io/collections/_posts/2025-11-20-solutions-5-algorithm-problems-for-a-brain-workout.md

     \end{pmatrix}
 $$

-The matrix $P^{10^9}$ can be determined in logarithmic time by using [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring).
+The matrix $P^{10^9}$ can be calculated in logarithmic time by using [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring).
 The NumPy matrix class already implements this.
 The probability we're looking for is in the bottom left corner of this matrix, which turns out to be 37.228...%.

 **Complexity:** $O(n^3 \log m)$, where $n$ is the number of heads we need to get in a row and $m$ is the total number of throws.